spcourse/shakespeare/datastructures/contents.md

 ### 4. Unify

 The first function is `unify(dict1, dict2)`.
-It combines two such dictionaries.
+It combines two dictionaries.
 It should return a dictionary that contain all items (key-value pairs) from both dictionaries.
 If a key occurs in both input dictionaries, unify the corresponding lists.
 The value lists of the output should remain sorted and not contain any duplicates.

 Example usage: